smurphos/nemo_actions_and_cinnamon_scripts/README.md

 Either `apt install xplayer` or `apt install ffmpeg ffmpegthumbnailer`

 Open Nemo > Preferences > Plugins and review any actions you wish to disable.

+## Nemo Action updating

+In a terminal navigate to the `nemo_actions_and_cinnamon_scripts` folder created when you originally cloned the repo

+e.g `cd nemo_actions_and_cinnamon_scripts`

+Once in the correct folder update your local copy with the latest commits, before reinstalling your actions.

+`git pull origin; cd ..`

 ## Nemo Actions Index